-We run ground level steam, electric (and occasionally gas turbine) trains on 7¼in, 5in and 3½in tracks.
-On a nicely sized table top we have a new 32mm and 45mm garden railway.
+We run ground level steam, electric and petrol-hydraulic locomotive hauled trains on 7¼in, 5in and 3½in tracks.
+On a nicely sized table top we have a 32mm and 45mm garden railway.

 Meetings in those early days were held in the Old Railway Band Room, off Argyle Street, and the Society continued in a small but active scale until 1939 when, at the outbreak of World War II, it was disbanded for the duration.
 However, Society activities were kept alive by several members who, despite the troubled times, still managed to run their model locomotives at local events to raise money for charities.